micropython/micropython/README.md

     $ ./py
     >>> list(5 * x + y for x in range(10) for y in [4, 2, 1])

+Ubuntu and Mint derivatives will require build-essentials and libreadline-dev packages installed.

 The STM version
 ---------------